eas342/mirage_runs/README.md

 	   - K magnitude (Vega system)
 	   - F444W magnitude (likely the same as the K mag within errors)
 	   - F322W2 magnitude (likely the same as the K mag to within errors)
-	+ the system's RA & Dec coordinates in degrees
+	+ the system's RA & Dec coordinates in degrees (should be at the SAME EPOCH as the APT file and same values)
 	+ planet parameters
 	   - transit center time
 	   - period